All Episodes

 I remember playing this soundbite when it actually happened, and I was stunned on two levels.

-A Himperer, Emperor Hirohito did not come down and sign a surrender.
+A, Emperor Hirohito did not come down and sign a surrender.

-Emperor Hirohito didn't you let George Bush say something like this.
+You let George Bush say something like this.

 All bets are off.

-Obama 57 states, uh Emperor Hirohito.
+Obama 57 states, Emperor Hirohito.

 You know, I'm worried about using the word victory.

-It evokes this notion of the Emperor.
+It evokes this notion of the emperor.

-I was I felt so embarrassed for the losers.
+I felt so embarrassed for the losers.

-They drag him up to the USS Missouri.
+This poor little Japanese guy, they drag him up to the USS Missouri.

 I'm not saying Obama knows it was the USS Missouri.